Effects of electropermeabilization and gene electrotransfert on the lateral mobility of a GPi anchored protein: Abstract

 \section{Abstract}

-Electropermeabilization is a method by which molecules can be introduced in living cells through the plasma membrane.
-Here, we show that electropermeabilization affects the lateral mobility of Rae-1, a GPi anchored protein.
-Our results shows that 10 to 20 $\%$ of the membrane surface is occupied by defaults or pores.
-Gene electrotransfert also affects the lateral mobility of Rae-1.
-Furthermore, we clearly show that once inserted into the plasma membrane, DNA totaly excludes Rae-1, indicating that DNA molecules are tightly packed together to forms huge aggregates.\\ \textit{\textbf{Keywords :}} Electropermeabilization, GPi anchored, pDNA, FRAP, lateral mobility, pores.
+Electrotransfer is a method by which molecules can be introduced in living cells through plasma membrane electropermeabilization.
+Here, we show that electropermeabilization affects the lateral mobility of RAE-1, a GPi anchored protein.
+Our results suggest that 10 to 20 $\%$ of the membrane surface is occupied by defaults or pores and that these defaults propagates rapidly (<1 min) over the cell surface.
+Plasmid DNA (pDNA) electrotransfer also affects the lateral mobility of RAE-1.
+Furthermore, we clearly show that once inserted into the plasma membrane, pDNA is totaly immobile and excludes RAE-1, indicating that pDNA molecules are tightly packed together to form aggregates at least in the outer leaflet of the plasma membrane.